Zevas1993/ElectricianApp_New/Memory Bank/projectbrief.md

 ## Goals
 - Improve the accuracy and completeness of all calculators, starting with the Luminaire Layout calculator.
 - Fully populate the NEC data used by the application.
+The data loading issues in the Conduit Fill and Box Fill calculators have been addressed, moving closer to achieving this goal.
 - Enhance the user interface and user experience.
 - Ensure data persistence and reliability.
 - Maintain a well-documented codebase and project context using the Memory Bank.